-Families with a penchant for cute animals and farm life have several different options to consider in Petaluma.
-McClelland’s Dairy offers farm tours during annual pumpkin patch season, while Tara Firma Farms offers free tours every weekend.
-Twenty minutes west of Petaluma at Toluma Farms, visitors can meet the resident sheep and goats at this organic farm and creamery, then sample cheese made with the animals’ milk.
-And, at Windrush Farm, kids can see goats, sheep, alpacas, cows, llamas, and chickens, or learn about spinning wool at one of the farm’s annual spring lamb days.
+Tara Firma Farms welcomes guests to its farm and farm store Sundays through Fridays, for a chance to see chickens and pigs.
+Twenty minutes west of Petaluma at Toluma Farms, visitors can meet the resident sheep and goats at this organic farm and creamery on the first Sunday each month, then sample cheese made with the animals’ milk (private tours are also available).
+And, when you book a tour at Windrush Farm, kids can see goats, sheep, alpacas, cows, llamas, and chickens, or learn about spinning wool at one of the farm’s annual spring lamb days.

 Families looking for outdoor adventure should head toward the coast or the Russian River, where you’ll find plenty of space to run around, splash around, and kid around with the littles.

 A few miles inland, Johnson’s Beach in Guerneville is a popular spot during warm months for families and kids of all ages.
-This Russian River beach tucked into the redwoods offers canoe, paddleboard, and kayak rentals, along with a sandy waterfront perfect for a leisurely afternoon.
+This Russian River beach tucked into the redwoods offers canoe and kayak rentals, along with a sandy waterfront perfect for a leisurely afternoon.

-For older kids looking for more excitement, Sonoma Canopy Tours in Occidental offers ziplining through the redwoods.
+For older kids looking for more excitement, Sonoma Zipline Adventures in Occidental offers ziplining through the redwoods.
 These eco tours provide unparalleled views of the region’s majestic forests at thrilling speed, but only for those ten years of age and up.

 For easy, affordable fun in Sonoma Valley for the little ones, the historic Sonoma Plaza in downtown Sonoma offers prime picnic areas on the grass, along with two great playgrounds and a duck pond that’s always brimming with activity.
 Just south of the town square is the family favorite, TrainTown.
 This historic amusement park features a miniature railroad, along with a handful of rides, a carousel, and even a petting zoo.